tropotek/tkbase/readme.md

-# tk2base :boom:
+# tkbase :boom:

-__Project:__ tk2base
+__Project:__ tkbase
-__Published:__ 16 May 2016
 __Web:__ <http://www.tropotek.com/>
 __Authors:__ Michael Mifsud <http://www.tropotek.com/>

-A base site using the Tk2 framework MVC, use this as a starting point for your own site.
+A base site using the Tk framework, use this as a starting point for your own site.

 ## Contents